 One of the easiest ways to build confidence is by reinforcing customer retention with current advocates.
 As we stated earlier, loyal customers are much more likely to encourage friends and family to buy too.
 Think about all of the brands you like – how many of them have you shared with your community?
 According to Nielsen, 92% of people trust recommendations from their family and friends over other channels.

 Many businesses already benefit from valuable VIP and loyalty programs that induce strong loyalty.

 First, reward loyal or VIP customers with something you know they’ll appreciate.
-Makeup brands could offer a holy grail product, fashion brands could offer a limited-edition shirt, sports brands could offer a special experience.
-It really depends on what your customers will find special, and what you can afford!
+Makeup brands could offer a holy grail product, fashion brands could offer a limited-edition shirt, and sports brands could offer a special experience.
+It really depends on what your customers will find special and what you can afford!

 After they’ve received their gifts, ask loyal fans to share a special referral link with their friends.

 There are numerous ways to build promotional text campaigns that tie into referral or loyalty marketing campaigns.
 For example, you might send out a text campaign encouraging current customers to join your VIP club by encouraging them to bring five friends on board.
 Get creative!